code-Anonymynx/ledboardthefirst/readme.md

 **Notes**

-It is a fairly janky hand-built pattern, mostly as a proof of concept.
+It is a fairly janky hand-built pattern, mostly as a proof of concept, and I had some help with the set-up.

 This was my first time with:
   - Platform IO
   - C++ Language
   - Using a library

 I used an excel sheet to help visualise the iterations.